ray-project/ray/doc/source/templates/04_finetuning_llms_with_deepspeed/README.md

 ### Launching fine-tuning

 The script is written using Ray Train + Deepspeed integration via accelerate API.
-The script is general enough that it can be used to fine-tune all released sizes of LLaMA 2 models.
+The script is general enough that it can be used to fine-tune all released sizes of Llama-2 models.

 The command for seeing all the options is: